-- Eating smaller portions, reducing fat in your diet and discovering healthier food options have been shown to help prevent the onset of Type 2 diabetes.
+- Healthy Eating: Eating smaller portions, reducing fat in your diet, and discovering healthier food options has been shown to help prevent the onset of Type 2 diabetes.

-- Studies have repeatedly shown that moderate physical activity (walking, swimming, mowing the lawn) for as little as 30 minutes a day, five days a week can help improve your blood pressure, raise your good cholesterol and prevent blood flow problems.
+- Increasing Physical Activity: Studies have repeatedly shown that moderate physical activity (walking, swimming, mowing the lawn) for as little as 30 minutes a day, five days a week can help improve your blood pressure, raise your good cholesterol and prevent blood flow problems.

-- It has been shown that reducing your body weight by even a small amount (as little as 5 - 7 percent) can offer tremendous benefits for people at risk for diabetes.
+- Losing Weight: It has been shown that reducing your body weight by even a small amount (as little as 5 to 7 percent) can offer tremendous benefits for people at risk for diabetes.

 How do I qualify?

 To qualify for the YMCA’s Diabetes Prevention Program, participants must: